-February 27-28 Battle of the Java Sea; Japanese forces invade Java in the Netherlands East Indies

-March 3 Australian air strike on New Britain;

-Japanese air strike on Port Moresby and sites in northern Australia

-March 8 Japanese forces land at Lae and

-March 8

-March 9 Salamaua on New Guinea Dutch and other Allied forces in Java

-March 9

-M. 1.10 surrender

-March 10 Japanese forces land on Buka in the

-Mauch 17 Solomon Islands

-March 17 MacArthur appointed supreme commander,

-Allied forces, Southwest Pacific;

-Admiral Chester W. Nimitz appointed commander

-in chief, Pacific Ocean areas

-April 18 Air raid on Tokyo and other Japanese cities

-May 3-8 Japanese forces occupy Tulagi in the

-Solomons; Battle of the Coral Sea ends Japanese

-attempt at a seaborne invasion of Port Moresby

-May 6-9 Filipino and American resistance in

-the Philippines ends

-June 4 Battle of Midway; Japanese fleet heavily

-damaged by Allied fleet

-July 6 Japanese forces land on Guadalcanal

-in the Solomons

-July 21-29 Japanese forces land at Gona on

-New Guinea and advance to capture Buna and then Kokoda

-August 7-9 American forces land on Guadalcanal

-and Tulagi; capture Tulagi; naval battle of Savo

-Island isolates American forces on Guadalcanal

-August 11 Japanese Combined Fleet relocates

-eastward from Japan to Truk Island in the

-Caroline group

-August 23-25 Naval battle in the eastern Solomons

-prevents reinforcement of Japanese on Guadalcanal

-August 23 Japanese forces occupy Nauru and

-Ocean Island

-August 26 Japanese forces land at Milne Bay in

-New Guinea in an attempt to outflank Port Moresby,

-but American and Australian defenders force

-their withdrawal

-September 5 Japanese troops begin night landings

-of reinforcements on Guadalcanal

-September 11 Japanese advance halts 50 kilometers

-north of Port Moresby

-September 13 Battle of Bloody Ridge, Guadalcanal

-September 23 Australian forces counterattack

-against Japanese forces north of Port Moresby

-October 11-

-November 30 Series of naval battles for control
+February 27-28 Battle of the Java Sea; Japanese forces invade Java in the Netherlands March 3 East Indies Australian air strike on New Britain; Japanese air strike on Port Moresby and sites in northern Australia March 8 Japanese forces land at Lae and Salamaua on New Guinea March 9 Dutch and other Allied forces in Java surrender March 10 Japanese forces land on Buka in the Solomon Islands March 17 MacArthur appointed supreme commander, Allied forces, Southwest Pacific; Admiral Chester W. Nimitz appointed commander 4 110 in chief, Pacific Ocean areas April 18 Air raid on Tokyo and other Japanese cities May 3-8 Japanese forces occupy Tulagi in the Solomons; Battle of the Coral Sea ends Japanese May 6.0 attempt at a seaborne invasion of Port Moresby May 6-9 Filipino and American resistance in the Philippines ends June 4 Battle of Midway; Japanese fleet heavily June 4 damaged by Allied fleet July 6 Japanese forces land on Guadalcanal ,, in the Solomons July 21-29 Japanese forces land at Gona on • • New Guinea and advance to capture Buna and then Kokoda August 7-9 American forces land on Guadalcanal and Tulagi; capture Tulagi; naval battle of Savo Island isolates American forces on Guadalcanal August 11 Japanese Combined Fleet relocates eastward from Japan to Truk Island in the A Caroline group August 23-25 Naval battle in the eastern Solomons prevents reinforcement of Japanese on Guadalcanal August 23 Japanese forces occupy Nauru and Tragast = 5 · · · · · · · · · · Ocean Island August 26 Japanese forces land at Milne Bay in New Guinea in an attempt to outflank Port Moresby, but American and Australian defenders force their withdrawal September 5 Japanese troops begin night landings c .
+1 of reinforcements on Guadalcanal September 11 Japanese advance halts 50 kilometers Sentember 13 north of Port Moresby Rattle of Bloody Ridge Cyadelespel September 13 September 23 Battle of Bloody Ridge, Guadalcanal Australian forces counterattack Soptember 20 against Japanese forces north of Port Moresby October 11- November 30 Series of naval battles for control •